Bills

 Version:

 Existing law requires certain fines and penalties paid to and retained in a county treasury to be deposited in a county fish and wildlife propagation fund and expended for the protection, conservation, propagation, and preservation of fish and wildlife, as specified.
-Existing law authorizes expenditures from a county fish and wildlife propagation fund for purposes relating to fish and wildlife including, among other things, costs incurred by a district attorney or city attorney in investigating and prosecuting civil and criminal actions relating to fish and wildlife.
+Existing law authorizes expenditures from a county fish and wildlife propagation fund for purposes relating to fish and wildlife, including, among other things, costs incurred by a district attorney or city attorney in investigating and prosecuting civil and criminal actions relating to fish and wildlife.

 News Coverage:

-AB 1673: County fish and wildlife propagation fund: expenditure. | Digital Democracy
+AB 1673: County fish and wildlife propagation fund: wildlife coexistence: tear gas. | Digital Democracy